lasa01/Plumber/README.md

 Options:
 - `Simple materials`: You should enable this if you plan on exporting outside Blender.
 This will disable advanced features such as blended materials.
 - `Texture format`: Selects the file format for imported textures.
-Can be changed to PNG to compress imported textures and use less memory.
+Can be changed to TGA for better import performance, at the cost of higher memory usage.
 - `Texture interpolation`: Selects the interpolation type for textures, the default value is a good choice.
 - `Allow backface culling`: You can enable this if you know you need it.
 - `Import editor materials`: Imports the materials visible inside Hammer instead of invisible materials for tool materials etc.

 ### Textures
 `File -> Import -> Plumber -> Valve Texture Format (.vtf)`

+The texture is imported as an image in Blender, and is not immediately visible after import.
+It can be used in materials with a Image Texture node, for example.

 ### Game file browser